c00p75/bookstore-cms/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 Book-Store <a name="about-project"></a>

-**Math Magician** "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations as well as read a random math-related quote.
+**Book-Store** "Book-Store" is an MVP website that allows you to display a list of books, add a book, and remove a selected book.

 ## 🛠 Built With <a name="built-with"></a>